The Splitting Defense Mechanism - How It Can Damage Your Relationships Without You Knowing

 - Intense mood swings and constant emotional fluctuations in a relationship

-- The tendency to idealize a partner, especially in the beginning of a relationship, then condemn them later on
+- The tendency to idealize a partner, especially in the beginning of a relationship, then condemn them as time progresses

 - Pushing toward people and then pulling away

 - Searching for perfection in a relationship

-- The belief you are right, and everyone else is wrong
+- The belief that you are right and everyone else is wrong

 Ways to Overcome the Splitting Defense Mechanism

 - Become aware of your behaviors and triggers.
 One of the most important steps to dismantling the splitting defense mechanism is self-awareness.
-Realizing that you are guilty of splitting, whether a little or a lot and taking note of when you feel most triggered to split and what behaviors arise when you do is the first step to overcoming it.
+Realizing that you are guilty of splitting, whether a little or a lot, and taking note of when you feel most triggered to split is a first step to growth.

 - Respond, don't react.
-Becoming mindful of how you react in certain situations will then help you respond thoughtfully rather than irrationally in any given situation.
-Taking deep breaths, distracting yourself or removing yourself from the situation are constructive, emotionally healthy ways to rationalize your thoughts and regulate your emotions.
+Becoming mindful of how you react in certain situations will help you respond thoughtfully rather than irrationally.
+Taking deep breaths, distracting yourself, or removing yourself from a situation are emotionally healthy ways to regulate your emotions.

 - Remember that people are multi-faceted.
-When you are tempted to split someone, remind yourself of all the positive, negative and neutral aspects of that person.
-When you think of them as being "bad," remind yourself of all the good things they do and vice versa.
-Empathize and look beyond people's actions into their motivations.
-More often than not, it is not personal, and they are not trying to hurt you purposely.
+When you are tempted to judge someone, remind yourself of all the positive, negative, and neutral aspects of that person.
+When you think of them as being "bad," remind yourself of all the good things they do, and vice versa.
+Empathize and look beyond people's actions into their motives.
+Avoid taking people's actions personally.